Xinyi-Yu/xinyi-yu.github.io/main.md

 permalink: /
 ---

-- Let's do some interesting *OR* meaningful things, including but far from limited to the research! *XOR* is great; *AND* would be the best!
-(The definitions of ‘interesting’ and ‘meaningful’ are yours to decide.)
 - My general research interests include systems and control theory, formal methods, robotics, optimization, machine learning, and their applications in cyber-physical systems (CPSs).
-- If you have any questions or comments about our works, please do not hesitate to drop me an email.
+If you have any questions or comments about our works, please do not hesitate to drop me an email.
 I am open to discussions of any kind.
 - Stay safe and healthy - just like we hope our designed CPSs will be!
 Wishing you happiness every day!